-Philosophy of psychology covers a large range of issues having to do with the study of cognition, mental representation, perception, and consciousness.
-In this course, we will be concerned with several interrelated foundational, conceptual, and methodological issues in psychology, including the goals of psychology, the significance of measurement, nativism and the relative importance of nature and nurture, the status of folk psychology, the relationship between psychology and neuroscience, the nature of (psychological) mechanism, the replicability crisis and related issues having to do with probability, hypothesis testing, Bayesianism, and causal reasoning, the contents of mental representations, and the nature of consciousness.
+Philosophy of psychology covers a large range of issues having to do with the study of cognition, mental representation, perception, consciousness, and the methods used to investigate psychological phenomena.
+In PHIL 477, we will be concerned with several interrelated foundational, conceptual, and methodological issues in psychology, including the goals of psychology, the significance of measurement, nativism and the relative importance of nature and nurture, the status of folk psychology, the relationship between psychology and neuroscience, the nature of (psychological) mechanism, the role of probability in studying human cognition, the replication crisis, severe testing, Bayesianism, causal inference, the contents of mental representations, and the nature of consciousness.

 Introduction to formal semantic theory for natural language, with attention to quantification, anaphora, tense, intensionality, and related topics.